Established 1954

 trips on the Buffalo by the National Park Service.

-Only 100 to 115 boats operated by concessionaires
+Only 100 to 115 boats operated by concessionaires can

-regulation preserves the pristine quality of the
+preserves the pristine quality of the Buffalo River

-Buffalo River experience.
+experience.

-Buffalo River is nearly inaccessible terrain and
+and remote, the Buffalo River is nearly inaccessible

-water levels.
+on water levels.
 Because the Buffalo is a free-flowing

-river, water may be too low or too high for fishing
+river, water may be too low or too high for fishing at

 Arkansas